zeromq/mruby-zmq/README.md

 Logging
 =======
-You can define a environment variable called ZMQ_LOGGER_ENDPOINT which creates a pub sockets which connects to that endpoint.
+You can define a environment variable called ZMQ_LOGGER_ENDPOINT to create pub sockets which connect to that endpoint.
 There is also a ZMQ_LOGGER_IDENT env var which adds a ident to each msg from ZMQ.logger

 ```ruby